Great Manchester Run

-The Great Manchester Run (styled as the Simplyhealth Great Manchester Run for sponsorship purposes from 2017) is an annual run through Greater Manchester (namely Manchester, Trafford and Salford).
+The Great Manchester Run is an annual run through Greater Manchester (namely Manchester, Trafford and Salford).
 It has consisted of a 10k run since it was established in 2003, and a half marathon since 2017.
 The 10k race is the largest of its type in Europe.
 Usually held in mid-May, it is the third-largest mass participation running event in the United Kingdom, behind the Great North Run and the London Marathon.
 It is part of the Great Run series of road races in the UK.
 It was formerly sponsored by Bupa (2003–2014) and Morrisons (2015).

 Course

 The 10k course starts and finishes in Manchester city centre.
 It starts on Portland Street and heads southwest, out of the city centre and down the Chester Road.
 After entering Trafford it leaves this road and passes Old Trafford stadium.
 The course loops around Trafford Park, passing the Coronation Street set and the Imperial War Museum North.
 It then returns to Manchester city centre along the Chester Road, finishing by the Beetham Tower in Deansgate.

 The half marathon course consists of the 10k course with a 7-mile detour.
 The detour begins after nearly a mile, when it turns east onto the Mancunian Way.
 It heads down the length of the motorway section and continues for another mile along the Old Ashton Road.
 It then turns north and heads to the Etihad Stadium, before turning back and heading back to the point where the detour began.
 It then continues along the remainder of the 10k course.